-Once it’s begun, some know it well enough to finish quoting it.
-It’s one of those passages that even though we might know it well, we don’t really like it.
+Once it’s begun, you might know it well enough to finish quoting it.
+It’s one of those passages that even though you might know it well, you don’t really like it.
 Why is that?
-It’s because we Christians find it somewhat difficult to live by.
+It’s because it’s somewhat difficult to live by.

 Where is it?
 It’s right there at the outset of James’ letter, as though it was the chief concern of his writing.
 He said,

 “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience” (1:2-3).